STAT545-UBC-hw-2018-19/hw06-shreeramsenthi/purrr-exercise.md

   if(!all(map_chr(formulas, class) == "formula"))
     stop("You didn't enter a valid list of formulas.")

-  # Unfortunately I also don't know how to check if the formulas are specifically valid for the given dataset.
-I use `tryCatch` to handle this and other problems
+  # Check for other problems with tryCatch
   result <- tryCatch(
     map(formulas, model, ..., data = data),# Create and return the list of model objects error = function(e){ # Return an error if the model cannot be constructed